raj1401/Deducing-GRNs-Using-ML/README.md

-# Deducing-GRNs-Using-ML
+# Bachelor's Thesis
- "Deducing Gene Regulatory Networks using Machine Learning" - Done by the author, Raj Mehta, as part of his Bachelor's Thesis at the Indian Institute of Science (IISc), Bangalore.
+ "Deducing Gene Regulatory Networks using Machine Learning" - done by the author, Raj Mehta, as part of his Bachelor's Thesis at the Indian Institute of Science (IISc), Bangalore.

  ![BS Thesis Summary](BS_Thesis_Diagram.jpg)